-It’s only mid-June, but eight months out from Gallifrey 2015 and we’ve already got our first confirmed guest lineup… the first of what we expect will be many such guest announcements to come.
-Thanks to our partners at Showmasters, Tenth Planet and Fantom Films, as well as our own direct contacts, we are delighted to welcome the following to our next convention (with more to be announced in the weeks to come):
+It’s only mid-summer, but Gallifrey One 2015 has already made two guest block announcements… and there will be many such guest announcements to come.
+Thanks to our partners at Showmasters, Tenth Planet, Coolwaters Productions and Fantom Films, as well as our own direct contacts, we are delighted to welcome the following to our next convention (with more to be announced in the weeks to come):

 First appearing in Doctor Who in the first season’s “The Unquiet Dead” playing servant girl Gwyneth, Eve Myles later made a big splash in the same universe as Gwen Cooper, fearless police detective and Captain Jack’s ally, in the spinoff series Torchwood.
 She later brought the character of Gwen to Doctor Who as well, at the end of the fourth series.
 Her other roles include a long stint on Belonging as well as Merlin, Little Dorrit and, coming soon, Broadchurch alongside David Tennant.
 She appears courtesy Showmasters Events.

 Derrick Sherwin script edited Doctor Who (from “The Web of Fear” to “The Mind Robber”) before taking over the series as its producer on both Patrick Troughton’s swan song “The War Games” and Jon Pertwee’s debut “Spearhead from Space”, overseeing the show’s transition to color and retooling to its Earth-bound 1970s format.
 He made a cameo appearance in “Spearhead” as well.
 Sherwin is the classic Doctor Who series’ earliest surviving producer (only he and Philip Hinchcliffe remain) and has made only a few rare appearances.
 We are delighted to welcome Derrick to his first-ever North American appearance, courtesy our friends at Fantom Films.